Panel Presentation, March 26/12:30

 Ali Clift – Education & Outreach Coordinator, Cumberland County Soil & Water Conservation District

-As a final part of our presentation, we’ll have a panel discussion with Troy, Fred, Mary, Ali, and Justin to give you the opportunity to ask these land care professionals all your lawn and garden questions and to get more information on the pesticide ordinances.
+As a final part of our presentation, we’ll have a panel discussion with Troy, Fred, Ali, and Jesse to give you the opportunity to ask these land care professionals all your lawn and garden questions and to get more information on the pesticide ordinances.